Tag: minor vs major penalty hockey

 Short Answer

-Minor penalties last two minutes, major penalties last five minutes, and misconduct penalties remove a player from the game without affecting team strength.
+Minor penalties usually last two minutes, major penalties last five minutes, and misconduct penalties remove players from the game temporarily without always reducing team strength on the ice.

 Full Explanation